daattali/beautiful-jekyll/resources_pages/prep_moocs.md

 ---
 layout: page
 title: Relevant MOOCs
-subtitle: Suggested as extra preparation for entering UBC MDS students
+subtitle: Optional extra preparation for entering UBC MDS students
 ---

 The following is a list of online courses that might be useful preparation for the UBC MDS program.
 Completion of these courses